evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_RWD/_index.md

 The Cadillac LYRIQ RWD comes equipped with one sound system option:

-- **Lyric sound system:**: Features seven speakers and delivers a maximum output of  watts.
+- **Lyric sound system:** Features seven speakers and delivers a maximum output of  watts.

 Additionally, the model includes 5 USB-C connections as standard.